Sreeragpa/DSA/README.md

 <h3>What are Data Structures?</h3><br>
-Data structure is a storage that is used to store and organize data.
-It is a way of arranging data on a computer so that it can be accessed and updated efficiently.
-Each data structure is good and is specialized for its own thing.
+<span>Data structure is a storage that is used to store and organize data.
+It is a way of arranging data on a computer so that it can be
+accessed and updated efficiently.
+Each data structure is good and is specialized for its own thing.</span>
 <img src="https://github.com/Sreeragpa/DSA/assets/84066738/7a5a356d-16fe-4960-821d-1ad8706c1613"></img>
-<b></b><br>
 <h3>Operations On Data Structures</h3><br>
 <ul>
   <li>Insertion: Add a new data item in a given collection of items such as us adding the apple item in memory.</li>